huangshuojason/Video-Analysis--DataScience-Group/README.md

 # Video-Analysis--DataScience-Group

-# How Do Narratives Shape Consumer Attention?
-Evidence from YouTube Trending Videos on Plant-Based Foods
+# Examining the Impact of YouTube Narrative Information on Plant-Based Food Sales

 ## 👥 Team Members